-Fiery Ports Function Access Access Control Ethernet RJ-45 connector Ethernet connectivity Network connections (see printing and network connections below) Use Fiery IP filtering to control access Copier interface connector Print/Scan Dedicated for sending/ receiving to/from the print engine N/A USB Port USB device connection Plug-and-play connector designed for use with optional removable media devices USB printing can be turned off.
+FIERY PORTS IERY PORTS FUNCTION ACCESS CONTROL Ethernet RJ-45 connector Ethernet connectivity Network connections (see printing and network connections below) Using Fiery IP filtering to control access Copier interface connector Print/Scan Dedicated for sending/ receiving to/ from the print engine N/A USB Port USB device connection Plug-and-play connector designed for use with optional removable media devices USB printing can be turned off.
 Access to USB storage devices can be turned off through Windows' Group Policy.
+Optical fiber connector 10Gb Ethernet connectivity Dedicated for sending to press N/A

-2.3 Local Interface
+2.3 Local interface

-The user can access the Fiery functions at the FACI kit (if enabled on a Windows 10 server) or at the Fiery LCD on Fiery servers.
-Security access on the Fiery Server with FACI kit is controlled through a Windows administrator password if the FACI kit is enabled.
-The Fiery LCD provides very limited functions that do not impose any security risk.
+The user can access the Fiery functions at the Fiery NX station's monitor or at the Fiery QuickTouch touchscreen display on Fiery servers.
+Security access on the Fiery server with Fiery NX station is controlled through a Windows Administrator password.
+The Fiery QuickTouch touchscreen display provides very limited functions that do not impose any security risk.

-2.4 Removable HDD Kit Option
+2.4 Removable HDD kit option

-The Fiery server supports a Removable Hard Disk Drive option kit for increased security.
+The Fiery server supports a removable HDD option kit for increased security.
 This kit allows the user to lock the server drive(s) into the system for normal operation and to remove the drives to a secure location after powering down the server.

-2.4.1 For External Servers
+2.4.1 For external servers

-Fiery servers support a Removable Hard Disk Drive option kit.
-Whether this option kit is available for a specific Fiery product depends on the terms of EFI's development and distribution agreements with its individual OEM partners.
+Fiery servers support a removable HDD option kit.
+Whether this option kit is available for a specific Fiery product depends on the terms of EFI's development and distribution agreements with its individual Fiery partners.

-2.4.2 For Embedded Servers
+2.4.2 For embedded servers

-Embedded products can only offer removable HDD as an OEM coordinated option because the mounting location and brackets for the multifunction printer (MFP) must be developed jointly with the OEM.
+Embedded products can only offer removable HDD as a Fiery partner coordinated option because the mounting location and brackets for the multifunction printer (MFP) must be developed jointly with the Fiery partner.
 The option kit is to take the internal HDD out from embedded chassis and mount to an external and separately powered enclosure.
+This feature is not available for Fiery A10 platforms.